June 25

 • When you don't need a lid.

-If you do a lot of shallow dry heat cooking--that is, using small amounts of oil to sauté, stir fry, or pan fry--a skillet/frying pan is an excellent choice.
+If you do a lot of shallow dry heat cooking--that is, using small amounts of oil to sauté, stir fry, or pan fry--a frying pan (skillet) is an excellent choice.

-If you don't do the chef toss, opting instead for a utensil to move food around in the pan, a skillet is great for that, too.
-The sloped sides facilitate flipping food over more easily with a turner (as you would do for pan frying fish, chicken thighs, burgers, etc) than the straight sides of a saute pan.
+The sloped sides facilitate flipping food over more easily with a turner (as you would do for pan frying fish, chicken thighs, burgers, etc).

-The sloped, shallow sides also facilitate rapid evaporation.
-This is optimal for high-heat searing and producing a nice crust, which is dependent on the water being driven out of the food quickly.
+The sloped, shallow sides facilitate rapid evaporation.
+This is optimal for high-heat searing and producing a nice crust.

 SEE THE DEMEYERE PROLINE SKILLET ON AMAZON